CZ-NIC/knot-resolver/daemon/lua/trust_anchors.rst

 In practice this means that you can forget about it and your favorite Linux distribution will take care of it for you.

+Following functions allow to modify DNSSEC configuration *if you really have to*:

 .. function:: trust_anchors.add_file(keyfile[, readonly = false])